SWC-OSG-Workshop/2015-10-27-duke/novice/DHTC/04a-ScalingUp.md

 throughput computing on the OSG.

-In this section, we will see how to scale up the calculations with simple example.
+In this section, we will see how to scale up the calculations with simple examples.
+The examples are based on R and MATLAB Runtime.
 Once we understand the basic HTCondor script, it is easy to scale up.

 ~~~